jhugray/backend-summer2022/README.md

 * [Add/Post a category (Read)](https://reqbin.com/ncb9x4of)
 * [Delete a category by ID (Delete)](https://reqbin.com/zjnermvr)

 ![4DEBE6A2-E03E-4DF1-8A5D-24359EED0B76](https://user-images.githubusercontent.com/59127869/149660644-284c5343-ee3a-429a-b8e8-22b6892fc1e2.jpeg)

-You can also interact with the application locally.
+## Installation

+To test the API calls you can use the links above.
+If you wish to test or use the code locally, please follow these steps:

 1. Download or clone the repo.

+2. You will need Node.js and npm.
+If you do not have these, please refer to [the npm docs](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

-2. Open a terminal (or command line) at the root folder, and run `npm install` in the command line to install the dependencies.
+3. Open a terminal (or command line) at the root folder, and run `npm install` in the command line to install the dependencies.

-3. Create a file at the root directory called `.env` and store the following variables:
+4. Create a file at the root directory called `.env` and store the following variables:
 ```
 DB_NAME='store_backend_db'
 DB_USER='<your msql username>'